-- 18.4 The LGB will also consider the allocation of additional scale points on the above basis to other teachers appointed to the Main Pay Range.
-Governors should be aware that if they exercise such discretion, any point(s) awarded are permanent (even if a teacher moves to another school).
-Consistency in the application of this discretion is therefore important. - 18.5 When determining the starting pay for a Classroom Teacher who has previously worked in a Local Authority maintained school or academy in England and Wales, the LGB will pay the teacher on the Main Pay Range at a scale point which at least maintains the teacher's previous pay entitlement plus any pay progression which they would have received had they remained in their previous post. - 18.6 In exceptional circumstances, the LGB can, if necessary, use its discretion to award a recruitment incentive benefit to secure the candidate of its choice.
-The Headteacher, with the agreement of the Chair of LGB, will have delegated powers to this effect.
+- 15.4 The Headteacher will also consider the allocation of additional scale points on the above basis to other teachers appointed to the Main Pay Range.
+Headteachers should be aware that if they exercise such discretion, any point(s) awarded are permanent (even if a teacher moves to another school).
+Consistency in the application of this discretion is therefore important. - 15.5 When determining the starting pay for a Classroom Teacher who has previously worked in a Local Authority maintained school or academy in England and Wales, the Headteacher will pay the teacher on the Main Pay Range at a scale point which at least maintains the teacher's previous pay entitlement plus any pay progression which they would have received had they remained in their previous post.

+- 15.6 In exceptional circumstances, the Headteacher can, if necessary, use its discretion to award a recruitment incentive benefit to secure the candidate of its choice.
 This may take account of: - the requirements of the post; - any specialist knowledge required for the post; - the experience required to undertake the specific duties of the post; - the wider school context.

-19 Classroom Teacher Posts - Upper Pay Range
+16 Classroom Teacher Posts - Upper Pay Range

-19.1 The Trust has established the pay range for Classroom Teacher posts paid on the Upper Pay Range at Appendix 5.

-19.2 The LGB will apply the principle of pay portability in making pay determinations for all new UPR appointees.
+- 16.1 The Trust has established the pay range for Classroom Teacher posts paid on the Upper Pay Range at Appendix 5. - 16.2 The Headteacher will apply the principle of pay portability in making pay determinations for all new UPR appointees.

-When determining the starting pay for a classroom teacher who has previously worked in a Local Authority maintained school or academy in England and Wales, the Governing Body will pay the teacher on the Main Pay Range or Upper Pay Range at a scale point which at least maintains the teacher's previous pay entitlement plus any pay progression which they would have received had they remained in their previous post.
+When determining the starting pay for a classroom teacher who has previously worked in a Local Authority maintained school or academy in England and Wales, the Headteacher will pay the teacher on the Main Pay Range or Upper Pay Range at a scale point which at least maintains the teacher's previous pay entitlement plus any pay progression which they would have received had they remained in their previous post.

-19.3 The LGB will also pay classroom teachers who are "post-threshold teachers" as defined by paragraph 14 of the STPCD on the Upper Pay Range.
+16.3 The Headteacher will also pay classroom teachers who are "post-threshold teachers" as defined by paragraph 14 of the STPCD on the Upper Pay Range.

-19.5 Movement to the Upper Pay Range - Applications and Evidence
+16.4 Movement to the Upper Pay Range - Applications and Evidence

 Threshold assessment is a voluntary process and entirely a matter of choice for the classroom teacher.
 Any qualified teacher who has been on M6 for a period of one year may apply to be paid on the Upper Pay Range and any such application must be assessed in line with this policy.
 It is the responsibility of the teacher to decide whether or not they wish to apply to be paid on the Upper Pay Range.
-The LGB should delegate the receipt and assessment of threshold applications to the Headteacher.
+The Headteacher is responsible for the assessment of threshold applications.